markwwen/disney_wait_time/README.md

 ## What is this ?

 This is a idea from [Tiantian Gao](https://github.com/gtt116)'s project [wait4disney](https://github.com/gtt116/wait4disney).
-However, I focus on the statistic of wait time, so I remove the **Heatmap** part in Gao's project.
+However, I focus on the statistic of wait time, so I remove the **Heatmap** part in Gao's project, and modify the spider part and fix the code to python3.

 Hope that it would be helpful to you.